Capitalism: Definition

+components or elements of a society.
+Societies officially founded in opposition to capitalism, such as the Union of Soviet Socialist Republics (U.S.S.R), and the People's Republic of China, have sometimes been argued to actually exhibit characteristics of capitalism.
+Nancy Fraser describes usage of the term "capitalism" by many authors as "mainly rhetorical, functioning less as an actual concept than as a gesture toward the need for a concept".
+Scholars who are uncritical of capitalism rarely actually use the term "capitalism".

+Some doubt that the term "capitalism" possesses valid scientific dignity, and it is generally not discussed in mainstream economics, with economist Daron Acemoglu suggesting that the term "capitalism" should be abandoned entirely.
+Consequently, understanding of the concept of capitalism tends to be heavily influenced by opponents of capitalism and by the followers and critics of Karl Marx.

 History

-Capitalism in its modern form can be traced to the emergence of agrarian capitalism and mercantilism in the early Renaissance, in city-states like Florence.
+Capitalism, in its modern form, can be traced to the emergence of agrarian capitalism and mercantilism in the early Renaissance, in city-states like Florence.
 Capital has existed incipiently on a small scale for centuries in the form of merchant, renting and lending activities and occasionally as small-scale industry with some wage labor.
 Simple commodity exchange and consequently simple commodity production, which is the initial basis for the growth of capital from trade, have a very long history.
 During the Islamic Golden Age, Arabs promulgated capitalist economic policies such as free trade and banking.
 Their use of Indo-Arabic numerals facilitated bookkeeping.
 These innovations migrated to Europe through trade partners in cities such as Venice and Pisa.
 Italian mathematicians traveled the Mediterranean talking to Arab traders and returned to popularize the use of Indo-Arabic numerals in Europe.

 Agrarianism

 The economic foundations of the feudal agricultural system began to shift substantially in 16th-century England as the manorial system had broken down and land began to become concentrated in the hands of fewer landlords with increasingly large estates.
 Instead of a serf-based system of labor, workers were increasingly employed as part of a broader and expanding money-based economy.
 The system put pressure on both landlords and tenants to increase the productivity of agriculture to make profit; the weakened coercive power of the aristocracy to extract peasant surpluses encouraged them to try better methods, and the tenants also had incentive to improve their methods in order to flourish in a competitive labor market.
 Terms of rent for land were becoming subject to economic market forces rather than to the previous stagnant system of custom and feudal obligation.